 Haggling is all part of the fun of the Grand Bazaar.
 My suggestion is decide how much you want to pay for it and then stick to that.

 I always offered around 80% lower than the asking price, and expected to pay around 50% of the asking price as my final price.
 If you start really negotiating hard on a price, then it is expected that you will close the deal, so jumping from one stall/shop to another is not really the done thing.

 I would stroll by, ask generally the price and if you find something you like, then decide what you want to pay and settle down with some "cay" for a while and enter into it with fun.

 If you cannot agree at all on the price, and sometimes in the confusion of exchange rates people are arguing over a very small amount, then leave the shop.
 If your price was a good one, they will come after you, but if you were too cheap, then they will leave you alone.

-Remember - they do this all the time so are experts at it! almost 7 years ago
+Remember - they do this all the time so are experts at it! over 7 years ago